PierXuY/html-to-dash/README.md

     ]
 )
 ```
-- The attributes of the tag are case-insensitive.
 - The \* sign is supported as a wildcard, like data-\*, aria-\*.
 - Both class and className can be handled correctly.
 - In fact, attributes with the "-" symbol are processed by default, which is only used here as an example.
 Similarly, the style attribute can be handled correctly.